 The Glebe Foreshore Parks are an iconic Inner West location overlooking Rozelle Bay and Blackwattle Bay.
 Four adjacent parks – Blackwattle Bay Park, Federal Park, Jubilee Park and Bicentennial Park – form the Glebe Foreshore Parks, comprising 17 hectares of open grass, sporting grounds, wetlands and harbour access.
 Blackwattle Bay Park is an off-leash area at all times.
 The grassed sections at Federal Park are also off-leash areas at all times, except when in use for sport.
 The western quarter of Bicentennial Park is off leash as well.
 Dogs love to splash in the water and swim to retrieve balls and sticks at a narrow stretch of beach there.
 Jubilee Park is a leashed area.
 If you’re driving to the parks, there is ample car parking available in Chapman Road.

-Milo at Glebe Foreshore Parks.
+Glebe Foreshore Parks.
 Photograph © Ginny Grant.

-Abbey at Glebe Foreshore Parks.
+Glebe Foreshore Parks.
 Photograph © Tobias Lord.

 Hawthorne Canal Reserve